ThierrySans/CSCC69/tutorials/06/README.md

 3. Which method is responsible for setting up the stack of a user program?
 In other words, when and where are the pages allocated for the user program?
 ​
-4. What is the (virtual) address of the beginning of the stack when the kernel thread is executing the user's program (user mode)?
+4. What is the (virtual) address of the beginning of the stack when the kernel thread is executing the user's program in user mode (when running the user program for instance)?

-5. What is the (virtual) address of the beginning of the stack when the kernel thread is executing the user's program (user mode)?
+5. What is the (virtual) address of the beginning of the stack when the kernel thread is setting/accessing that stack in kernel mode (when executing a system call for instance)?

 6. Where is the page directory store for each process?

-7. In Pintos, which function do you use to translate a "user address" into a "kernel address"?
+7. Which function do you use to translate a "user address" into a "kernel address"?

 8. When a system call is executed and a user address is passed as an argument, how do you know whether this is a valid user address?